-As of October 21, 2003, there were 10,937,500 Series C units outstanding (all of which are held by a subsidiary of El Paso Corporation).
+As of April 20, 2004, there were 10,937,500 Series C units outstanding (all of which are held by a subsidiary of El Paso Corporation).
+The Series C units are similar to our existing common units, except that the Series C units are non-voting limited partnership interests.
 At any time, the holder of the Series C units has the right to cause us to propose a vote of our common unitholders as to whether the Series C units should be converted into common units.
+If our common unitholders approve the conversion, then each Series C unit will convert into a common unit.
 If common unitholders do not approve the conversion of the Series C units to common units within 120 days after the voted is requested, then: